Loughborough University: Organisation

+In May 2022, the university launched a new strategy called "Creating Better Futures.
+Together", which sets out to guide Loughborough's activities and development over the next decade.

 Traditions

 The official colour of the university is African violet.
 The coat of arms incorporates several symbols relevant to the history of the Loughborough area, including Offa of Mercia's cross (a symbol of the ancient kingdom of Mercia, within whose borders the town now stands) and the peafowl from the arms of the Dukes of Rutland.
 The motto of the university is veritate scientia labore ("with truth, wisdom and labour", or, alternatively, "with truth, knowledge and work", depending on the translation).

 The university has a strong tradition in both engineering and sport.
 From its strong engineering and technical background it has now expanded, becoming a centre of excellence in the field of sports and sports science.
 It has graduated a number of world-class athletes including Paula Radcliffe and Lord Coe.
 In keeping with this tradition, Loughborough students have won the British Universities & Colleges Sport Association (BUCS) championship every year for four decades.
 The university is the home of the England and Wales Cricket Board's National Academy, opened in November 2003.

-The phonetic spelling "Lufbra" is sometimes used amongst students, graduates, and in Students' Union publications, and the name is also often abbreviated to "lboro", both casually and within more formal/academic circles, stemmed from the university's URL of "www.lboro.ac.uk".

-There is a one-week break between semester one and semester two.
-Normally few to no exams are scheduled in this week therefore students are presented with a week free from studies.
-This week is referred to as Refreshers Week by most students.

 The university (and Loughborough College before it) once had a "mascot" consisting of an oversized knight's helmet with a lowered visor, commonly called "Thor".
 This was constructed in 1958 by students of Hazlerigg-Rutland hall in the college welding shop.
 In the late 1980s Thor was displayed in the Students' Union foyer, but it has since gone missing.
-There is much speculation concerning its current whereabouts.